Vikramansen/vikramansen.github.io/books.md

 ---
 layout: default
 ---
+## 2022

+1. Death on the Nile by Agatha Christie
+2. Whale Done by Ken Blanchard

 ## 2021

 1. Deep Work by Cal Newport
 2. Ikigai: The Japanese Secret by Francesc Miralles
 3. Project Hail Mary by Andy Weir
 4. Snow Crash by Neal Stephenson
+5. Hyperion by Dan Simmons
+6. Permanent Record by Edward Snowden

 ## 2020